aws-solutions/document-understanding-solution/README.md

 ### Classic Mode

 This is first release of the DUS solution.
-The major services included in this mode include Amazon Elasticsearch, Amazon Textract, Amazon Comprehend and Amazon Comprehend Medical that allow digitization, information extraction and indexing in DUS.
+The major services included in this mode include Amazon Elasticsearch, Amazon Textract and Amazon Comprehend that allow digitization, information extraction and indexing in DUS.

+### Comprehend Medical Enabled Mode
+In comprehend medical mode, DUS provides the capability to extract medical information in the documents in addition to the capabilities of the classic mode.
+To enable this mode, set the ` enableComprehendMedical: "true"` in package.json

 ### Kendra-Enabled Mode